 For a free (if you have a transit pass) sightseeing tour by city bus, ride the M4 bus north from the Empire State Building.
 It will take you past many beautiful buildings and neighbourhoods, Museum Mile, Broadway and finally up to the the Met and the Cloisters and Fort Tryon Park.

-See a live Broadway theatre performance for a substantial discount (up to 50%) by purchasing a same-day ticket from the TKTS booth in Times Square.
-If you are visiting at Christmas you can get discounted tickets from the same booth for the Rockette's Christmas Spectacular at the famous Radio City Music Hall.
+Purchase a same-day ticket from the TKTS booth in Times Square and save up to 50% on a live Broadway theatre performance.
+If you're visiting around Christmas, you can get discounted tickets for the Rockette's Christmas Spectacular at the famous Radio City Music Hall.

-If you are visiting NYC for 3 or more days and plan to visit a lot of the top attractions, get a New York Pass.
+If you are visiting NYC for 3 or more days and plan to visit a lot of attractions, get a New York Pass.
 It gives you free admission to 80 tours and attractions.
-The list includes all of the 'big name' attractions and numerous guided tours.
+The list includes all the 'big name' attractions and numerous guided tours.
 Obviously you would not have time for anywhere near all 80, but it's still great to have that many to choose from.
 By purchasing the 3 day pass you can save money visiting just 2 attractions per day especially if they are the higher priced ones.
 If you are staying longer, and purchase the 5, 7 or 10 day pass, your savings will be even more significant because you will have more time to visit more attractions relative to the cost of the pass which doesn't increase that much more for each additional day.
-One of the biggest advantages to the New York Pass is that you don't have to worry about lining up to buy tickets and you'll get faster entry into many attractions.
-That is a huge benefit.
-The only reason we don't recommend the 1 or 2 day pass is because you would have to cram too many things into each day to really save money and enjoy your visit.
+A big benefit of the New York Pass is you don't have to line up to buy tickets so you'll get faster entry into many attractions.
+The only reason we don't recommend the 1 or 2 day pass is because you would have to cram too many things into each day to save money and enjoy your visit.
 For the best value don't pay the extra for the hop-on hop-off bus.
 The subway and walking are all you need to get around.

 Reserve your accommodations in New York City way in advance.
 You'll get a better deal and have plenty of time to do your research.
 When you get closer to your arrival date, the best hotels and deals are already booked and the remaining hotels start raising their prices!
-Last minute deals are not always all they are cracked up to be because the best places are usually booked already, especially in a city as popular as New York.
+Last minute deals are often unavailable because the best places are fully booked, especially in a city as popular as New York.

 Do check out the many other things to see and do in NYC on our site.
-There is just so much to see in this amazing city.
+There's just so much to see in this amazing city.